 - 3.1 The reports issued by Internal Audit provide 4 levels of assurance opinion.
 The 4 opinions use a Red/Amber/Green (RAG) assurance level and reports are now categorised as: - Green; Amber/Green (positive assurance opinions); - Amber/Red (negative assurance opinion that provides some assurance but a number of weaknesses were identified); and - Red (negative assurance opinion). - 3.2 The purpose of this progress report is not only to highlight reports issued as final but to provide members with an update on work which has reached the draft report stage and work currently in progress.
 The status of work currently being undertaken is shown at Appendix 1. - 3.3 This report also provides an update on the current resourcing issues facing the service which have impacted on the delivery of the plan.
 These are covered within Appendix 1 under the section "Work and other issues for which no reports are generated".
-In summary, the last 2 members of the team, the Senior Internal Auditors, both left in May 22 and July 22 respectively.
-The vacant Internal Auditor posts were both filled in September 22 but this still leaves the 2 Senior Auditor posts as vacant. - 3.4 During the period being reported on, we have finalised 1 assurance report on Housing Voids, which received a Green (positive) assurance opinion. - 3.5 As well as our core work, during the period being considered, from April 22, we implemented new working papers software to help improve the efficiency of the service by computerising more of the work we carry out.
-However, with the remaining staff leaving and 2 new employees starting in September, further training had to be provided on the software which was carried out at the end of October. - 3.6 The audit planning process which has been followed for a number of years, required the service to undertake an audit needs analysis every 3 years and develop a 3-year strategy and an annual plan which just rolled forward.
-With the pace of change now occurring across local government, this is no longer fit for purpose.
-On this basis, it has been agreed with Directors Board that a 6-month audit plan, which is agreed by Directors Board and Standards & Audit Committee, would not only allow the service to be more reactive to changing priorities but should also reduce the number of requests for ad hoc work making the service more effective..
+In summary, an offer was made and accepted on 23rd January 2023, to one of the two vacant Senior Internal Auditor posts.
+One of the new Internal Auditors is now undertaking the work to confirm the Supporting Families Programme payment by results claims. - 3.4 No reports have been finalised during this reporting period, although 2 reports are at draft stage. - 3.5 As a result of the issuing of the Section 114 notice in December, the Chief Internal Auditor has been tasked with being a member of the Expenditure Control Panel which looks at all spend between £500 and £25,000.
+This Panel meets three times per week.